byronwang93/MICB475_24W2_Team_1/Meeting_minutes/Feb_7.md

 - In patients with MS, does smoking or former smoking have an impact on microbiota composition and diversity, could this be driving disease progression in MS?
 - How does microbial diversity + composition on the ISS compare to other confined environments such as simulated space habitats (HI-SEAS)? + college dormitories? -> ISS

+Prevalence:
+WHY? -> smoking is very prevalent in our society
+Could be a new avenue in preventative medicine

 ### Meeting notes
 -